All adults’ and children’s practices are on break.

 Visit the Kokyo Taiko Facebook page here for upcoming performances and events.

-Kokyo Taiko was formed at BTC in September, 1987.
-The name Kokyo means “Echo of the Lake.”
-The group’s first teacher was Roxane Tono, who studied Taiko with and is an honorary member of Okaya Taiko in Japan.
-Her basic philosophy regarding Taiko was “Do the best you can, reach beyond what you think you can do and, most importantly, have fun while doing it”.
-The “one mind-no mind” style instilled in the original members by Roxane continues to be a goal for the current group.
+Kokyō Taiko Chicago was formed at BTC in September, 1987.
+The name Kokyō (湖響) means “Echo of the Lake,” in reference to our proximity to Lake Michigan.
+Our first teacher was Roxane Tono, who studied wadaiko with, and is an honorary member of, Okaya Taiko in Nagano Prefecture, Japan, one of the pioneering proponents of the kumitaiko (組太鼓–ensemble drumming) performance style that emerged in post-WWII Japan.
+Her basic philosophy regarding taiko was “Do the best you can, reach beyond what you think you can do and, most importantly, have fun while doing it.”